Sev6nOfficial/aumount-docs/PRIVACY.md

 From the update [16.5](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:

-Keep Your User and Tag (User#0000) and birthday date when mentioned for *birthday* commands. | Stored till you are willling to remove it from our database running by the command.
+- Keep Your User and Tag (User#0000) and birthday date when mentioned for *birthday* commands. | Stored till you are willling to remove it from our database running by the command.
+- Keep Your User and Tag (User#0000) for the blacklist command till the owner will decide to remove you when appealed.
+If appeal is declined, we will keep it in our database to not let you use any command from Aumount.

 ## Your Rights as a Data Subject